TylerTemp/SaintsField/README.md

 **2.1.9**

+1. Add `SaintsRow` for `Serializable` class/struct to draw Button/Layout/DOTweenPlay for the target field.
-1.  `RichLabel`, `AboveRichLabel`, `BelowRichLabel`, `OverlayRichLabel`, `PostFieldRichLabel` now can receive the value and/or the index (if it's in a list/array) in the callback function.
+2.  **Breaking Changes**: `RichLabel`, `AboveRichLabel`, `BelowRichLabel`, `OverlayRichLabel`, `PostFieldRichLabel` now can receive the value and/or the index (if it's in a list/array) in the callback function.
-2. IMGUI: fix incorrect height on first time rendering.
+3. IMGUI: fix incorrect height on first time rendering.
-3.  `OnChanged` now can receive the changed value in the callback.
+4.  `OnChanged` now can receive the changed value in the callback.
-4. Fix string value incorrect truly check for `ValudateInput` and `InfoBox`
+5. Fix string value incorrect truly check for `ValudateInput` and `InfoBox`
-5.  `InfoBox` now will disappear if the callback function returns null as content.
+6.  `InfoBox` now will disappear if the callback function returns null as content.
-6. Fix `InfoBox` gives error instead of display nothing when the content is null.
+7. Fix `InfoBox` gives error instead of display nothing when the content is null.
+8. Fix `AboveImage`/`BelowImage` gives error instead of display nothing when the SpriteRenderer/Image/RawImage does not have a sprite.

 See [the full change log](https://github.com/TylerTemp/SaintsField/blob/master/CHANGELOG.md).